 We place great importance on the dynamic academic culture we have created at St Edward’s and believe that every pupil can and should achieve good results; many will achieve exceptional results.
 You can read more about our results here.
 Huge numbers of St Edward’s pupils win places at the best universities in the UK and overseas.
 At the same time, we continue to focus on our mission to develop young people who will mature into 25-year-olds capable of making a positive contribution to society; in this, co-education is essential.
 We cannot prepare our pupils for real life unless they learn to understand and work with the rest of the population: we aim to burst the bubble, not create one.

 We live and work in a city, alongside the community of North Oxford and just a stone’s throw from one of the most academically-inspiring universities in the world.
 We stay in touch with real life by getting involved.
 Every week, pupils go out into the community to work with local primary school children, to play music at care homes – or to tend the sheep at the local city farm with whom we share our grounds.

 Our academic culture, our location in one of the world’s great cities and the sheer energy of our school community create a distinctive character, a very special one, and it is a great pleasure as Warden to witness the transformative effect it has on the young people who join us.

 It was announced in April this year that Warden Stephen Jones will retire in July 2021, after what will be a decade at the School.
-It is expected that an announcement about Stephen’s successor will be made in the summer.
+We look forward to welcoming Alastair Chirnside, currently Deputy Head at Harrow, as the 14th Warden of St. Edward’s.